Matt Overton

+He made the Pro Bowl with the Colts in 2013.

-Early years
+Early life

 Overton attended Tracy High School in Tracy, California where he was a two-way starter for four years for the Bulldogs football team.
 He earned Lineman of the Year, player of the month, athlete of the month awards, and 2002 SJAA honorable mention honors.
 Despite these accolades, Overton was not offered any scholarships coming out of high school and opted to attend Diablo Valley College, a junior college in Pleasant Hill, California.

 College career

 Overton began his college football career at Diablo Valley College.
 In his time with DVC, Overton earned Special Teams MVP and Team Captain honors.
 He soon began to receive scholarship offers to 4-year institutions, and accepted an offer to attend Western Washington University.
 At Western Washington, he was a team captain and two-year starter at defensive end and long snapper.
 As the starting defensive end, he recorded over 40 tackles, 5 sacks, 7.5 tackles for loss, 1 interception, 1 forced fumble and 7 pass break-ups.